ryanwithawhy/text_to_processor/text_to_processor/README.md

 4. Move to step 6 only once the customer confirms the write stage is good.

 ### Step 6.
 Create the stream processor
+1. As them what they want to name the stream processor.
-1. Create the stream processor with cli_sp_create_stream_processor.
+2. Create the stream processor with cli_sp_create_stream_processor.
-2. Ask them if they want you to start it.
+23. Ask them if they want you to start it.
 If so, do so.
-3. Ask them to sample their data to confirm it looks as they expect.
+4. Ask them to sample their data to confirm it looks as they expect.

 ## How to Handle Conversations
 - **Be conversational and friendly**